HeardLibrary/digital-scholarship/script/r/stats.md

 t.test(firstVector, secondVector, paired=TRUE)
 ```

-If we want to read in the values from a CSV file, we'll want to lay out the file differently from the way we laid out the data for the t-test of means:
+If we want to read in the values from a CSV file, we'll want to lay out the file differently from the way we laid out the data in the file for the t-test of means:

 ![](../images/paired-samples.png)

-The data for each group are located in a separate column since we will want to be able to refer the data in a column by name.
-Recall from the [lesson on data structures](https://heardlibrary.github.io/digital-scholarship/script/r/structures/#data-frames) that a data frame is essetially a list of vectors, with each vector serving as a column.
+The data for each group are located in a separate column since we will want to be able to refer to the group data by column name.
+Recall from the [lesson on data structures](https://heardlibrary.github.io/digital-scholarship/script/r/structures/#data-frames) that a data frame is essentially a list of vectors, with each vector serving as a column.
 So for the first and second vector we input into the `t-test()` function, we can insert a column from the table.

-This example file has a third column with a letter identifying each pair, but it isn't necessary for the test and R will simply ignore it.
+This example file has a third column ("group") with a letter identifying each pair, but it isn't necessary for the test and R will simply ignore it.
 Here's how we can perform the test on [these data](https://github.com/HeardLibrary/digital-scholarship/blob/master/data/r/paired-t.csv) comparing enzyme reaction rates in the presence and absence of malonate:

 ```
 malonateDframe = read.csv(file="https://raw.githubusercontent.com/HeardLibrary/digital-scholarship/master/data/r/paired-t.csv")